The Most Wonderful Time of the Year (2024 film)

-The Most Wonderful Time of the Year is an animated short film based on the television series The Simpsons.
-The short was released on October 11, 2024, on Disney+.
-The main character is Sideshow Bob, and the main theme of the film is the connection between Christmas and Halloween.
-It is the ninth Simpsons Disney+ short film.
+The Most Wonderful Time of the Year is an animated short film based on the American television series The Simpsons.
+The short was first released on October 11, 2024, in the United States, on Disney+.
+It follows the murderous villain Sideshow Bob (Kelsey Grammer), as he, joined by other antagonists spanning multiple franchises, spread mayhem around the town of Springfield.
+Directed by David Silverman, and written by Al Jean, J. Stewart Burns, Dan Greaney, and Broti Gupta, it is the ninth Simpsons Disney+ short film overall.